Fukushima United FC

-Fukushima United FC (福島ユナイテッドFC, Fukushima Yunaiteddo Efushī) is a Japanese football club from Fukushima City, the capital of Fukushima Prefecture.
+Fukushima United (福島ユナイテッド, Fukushima Yunaiteddo Efushī) is a Japanese football club from Fukushima City, the capital of Fukushima Prefecture.
 They currently play in the J3 League, Japan's third tier of professional football.

 History

 The club was founded in 2006, by the merger of FC Pelada Fukushima and Junkers.
-From the 2008 season, the club has adopted the new name as Fukushima United FC.
+From the 2008 season, the club has adopted the new name as Fukushima United Football Club.
 They played in the Japan Football League, the third tier of the Japanese football league system in 2013.
 Starting in 2014, they were promoted to the newly formed, J3 League.

 On 28 October 2022, Fukushima United acquired the J2 license, meaning that from the 2022 season, they can now be promoted to the J2 League if the club finishes the league season either on 1st or 2nd place.